Table of Contents

 feb 24 blog image 2

 Hourly workers must be paid 1.5 times their base pay rate for every hour they work over 40 in a given work week.
 While salaried, exempt employees are not paid overtime if they work more than 40 hours per week, your company might still come out ahead by reclassifying these individuals as hourly workers.
-Even though you now would be responsible for paying these workers for overtime, your total costs might be lower than the cost of raising salaried employees’ pay to the FLSA’s new salary threshold.
-Another argument for reclassification is the fact that companies with too many exempt employees invite scrutiny from the Department of Labor, which increasingly holds companies to a stricter interpretation of the FLSA.

 Reclassifying employees as hourly workers is legal, but employers should carefully document the process.
 To maintain FLSA compliance, employers must show the DOL’s Wage and Hour Division when and why they made the changes.

 HR experts further advise employers to change an employee’s compensation structure only once, if at all.
-Switching an employee back and forth between salaried, exempt and hourly could be confusing to the employee and appear suspicious to the DOL, which may characterize the moves as the employer trying to avoid complying with different aspects of the FLSA.
+Switching an employee back and forth between salary, exempt and hourly could be confusing to the employee and appear suspicious to the DOL, which may characterize the moves as the employer trying to avoid complying with different aspects of the FLSA.

 Start by reviewing the FLSA duties test to ensure the reclassification aligns with the job description.
 Typically, you can consider anyone who does not directly impact the company’s management as an hourly, non-exempt employee.
-Consult an employment attorney about any employee whose status is questionable.
-You also may need to revise the employee’s job description to fit a non-exempt status, which is acceptable for at-will employees.

 RELATED: Six Dos and Don'ts of Paying Overtime >>

 Use simple math to determine the rate of pay for newly classified hourly employees.
 If you want to retain an individual’s base compensation, break it down to an hourly amount.
-For example, if the employee has been earning a $40,000 salary, divide that by the number of weeks in a year to calculate a weekly amount ($40,000 ÷ 52 = $769.23).
+For example, if the employee has been earning a $40,000 annual salary, divide that by the number of weeks in a year to calculate a weekly amount ($40,000 ÷ 52 = $769.23).
 Then, compute the hourly amount by dividing the weekly pay amount by the number of hours in a regular work week.
 In this scenario, the hourly pay is $19.23 ($769.23 ÷ 40 = $19.23).

 Communicating the change to employees by showing the math in reverse could ease their concerns that they are making less money after the reclassification.